-This chapter explains how to configure devices for use with Media Manager on an Intel host platform running Red Hat Linux.
-You can configure robots and drives for Media Manager using one of the available Media Manager administrative interfaces.
+This chapter explains how to configure devices for use with Media Manager on an Intel host platform running Linux.
+After configuring the hardware, use one of the available Media Manager configuration interfaces to add the drives and robots to your Media Manager configuration.